113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

    <dt>--access-group GROUP_NAME</dt>
    <dd>The name of the access group to check.
 The default access group is `cfee-provision-access-group`.</dd>
    <dt>--output FORMAT</dt>
-   <dd>Specify permissions output format, only JSON is supported now.</dd>
+   <dd>Specify permissions output format.
+Only JSON is supported.</dd>
   </dl>

 <strong>Examples</strong>: